 October is a terrific time to visit Shenandoah National Park, with its more than 500 miles of hiking trails.
 Fall visitors can drive along the park’s Skyline Drive and stop off to take in the awe-inspiring colors from several vantage points.
 Pet parents and dogs will have fun exploring the network of hiking trails and be rewarded with cascading waterfalls and gorgeous panoramic views.

 About the park

-Shenandoah National Park extends along the Blue Ridge Mountains in Virginia and encompasses more than 200,000 acres of protected lands.
+Shenandoah National Park extends along the Blue Ridge Mountains in Virginia and encompasses nearly 200,000 acres of protected lands.

 Of the 500 miles of hiking trails in this park, less than 20 miles are off-limits to pets.
 That leaves lots of trails for you and your dog to explore.
 Dogs are allowed in most places in the park and there are pet-friendly rooms available in the lodges within the preservation.